somebody4545/TSA-Webmaster-2025/README.md

 ### Won 1st @ TSA Nationals and Washington TSA for Webmaster in 2025.
 # Maitso - Plant Powered

-A website by Inesh Dey, Ishaan Kothari, Anirudh Narasimhan, Sathkrith Segu, Yohaan Ardeni, and Rishabh Menasinakayi
+Made by Inesh Dey, Ishaan Kothari, Anirudh Narasimhan, Sathkrith Segu, Yohaan Ardeni, and Rishabh Menasinakayi

 ## How to run
-(optional) populate a .env file at root (necessary for stripe and login)
+(optional) populate a .env file at root (necessary for Stripe and login)
 ```
 STRIPE_SECRET_KEY=
 NEXT_PUBLIC_FIREBASE_API_KEY=